Raw Chicken Breast

 Gallus gallus domesticusClinical Encyclopedia

-Raw chicken breast is a lean source of protein, low in fat and carbohydrates, making it a popular choice for those seeking to build muscle or maintain a healthy weight.
+Raw chicken breast is a lean source of protein that is low in fat and carbohydrates, making it a popular choice for those looking to build muscle or maintain a healthy diet.

 Macronutrient Ratio